sequentech/release-bot/README.md

 When the Release Bot creates a new tracking issue (via `workflow_dispatch` or manual triggers), it automatically posts an initial comment to the issue containing:

-1. **Release Information**: Version number, links to the GitHub release and workflow run
+1. **Release Information**: Version number, links to the GitHub release, pull request (if found), and workflow run
 2. **Available Commands**: Complete list of `/release-bot` commands you can use with parameter options
 3. **Tips**: Helpful reminders about command usage and auto-detection features